Tips for using Video Testimonials on Instagram

 On the other hand, Stories are not part of your Instagram feed.
 They can only be added from the Instagram app.
 Stories only last for twenty four hours, unless you save the Story as a Highlight.

 If you want your video to be more interactive, such as embedding clickable links, asking questions, running polls, mentioning other users, or posting a geo-tag, use Stories.
-Unlike Reels, Stories always look best in Portrait format.
+Stories always look best in Portrait format.

 Note: Many social media schedulers do not allow you to post Instagram Stories.
 Stories can be posted from the app on your phone, not via Instagram on your computer.

 4. Meta often flags music incorrectly.

 Meta, which includes Instagram or Facebook, uses AI to sweep thousands of videos that get posted everyday.
 As a result, their algorithm can make an error and mistakenly flag your video as a copyright violation.

 When their algorithm flags your video, audio will be turned off entirely.
 You will lose both your music and audio.